membase/ns_server/doc/API/index.markdown

 and [this blog](http://roy.gbiv.com/untangled/2009/it-is-okay-to-use-post)
 have been referenced.

+## Todo
+* Strip out some of the non 1.0 things.
+Priroities, etc.

 ## Changelog
 * 20091113 First publishing (matt.ingenthron@northscale.com)
 * 20091115 Updated with some operations (matt.ingenthron@northscale.com)